-- 1. When the 1 icon is shown on the display, press the key. - 2.
+- 1. When the icon is shown on the display, press the kev. - 2.
 Scroll through the Code Criteria information noting.

-If a vehicle has multiple sets of criteria for the DTC, a menu is displayed, so that the tool can provide the most accurate criteria for your specific vehicle. - 3.
-Use the ▲ UP and ▼ DOWN keys to scroll one line at a time. - - To return to the DTC definition screen, press
+If a vehicle has multiple sets of criteria for the DTC, a menu is displayed, so that the tool can provide the most accurate criteria for your specific vehicle.

+- Use the ▲ UP and ▼ DOWN keys to scroll one line at a time. - 4.
+Use the LEFT and RIGHT arrow keys to scroll a whole screen at a time. - To return to the DTC definition screen, press